reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 range: 7-12
 ```

-* Lines 7 - 10: Asks whether the user is playing as Alice and expects a "Yes" or "No" answer. `ask` presents a prompt and collects a line of input until its argument does not error. `yesno` errors if it is not give "y" or "n".
+* Lines 7 - 10: Asks whether the user is playing as Alice and expects a "Yes" or "No" answer. `ask` presents a prompt and collects a line of input until its argument does not error. `yesno` errors if it is not given "y" or "n".

 [rps-8-interact/index.mjs](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-8-interact/index.mjs#L13-L29)